Sustainability Grants provide the critical operational support for the charities that sustain our quality of life in Door County.

 Applications Due: 4th Monday of September at 4:00 p.m.

 Applications Due: 4th Monday of December at 4:00 p.m.

 Please provide your contact information if you would like to receive emails announcing when applications become available for the various grant programs of the Community Foundation.

-Applicants will be notified of a decision generally about a month after the application deadline.
+Applicants will be notified of a decision about 6 weeks after the application deadline.

 Please email us, or call (920) 746-1786, if you have any questions or would like an informal assessment of your idea prior to the submission of a formal application.